petetanru/petetanru.github.io/about.md

 title: Pete Peeradej Tanruangporn
 ---

-I turn ideas into businesses.
 Executive experienced in managing startups and funding for projects.
 Versatile professional with hands-on experience in analytics, academic research, public policy, as well as coding.
-I currently work as a CEO of a crypto exchange.
+I turn ideas into businesses.

 Fun Facts
 ----